utpanna-pradhan/CSS-coding-practice/Basic_theory_questions.md

 Q50.
 How do you reset browser default styles?
 A: Use CSS reset or * { margin: 0; padding: 0; box-sizing: border-box; }

+# Q51.
+Versions of CSS?
+- CSS1
+- CSS2
+- CSS2.1
+- CSS3
+- CSS4(also available)

+# Q52.
+How to add CSS?
+- 3 ways
+- inline,internal,external

+# Q53.
+How to use CSS?
+- Style of several document in a single site.
+- Grouping methods available.

+# Q54.
+Disadvantages of CSS?
+- Asceding of selectors is not possible.
+- Limitation of vertical control.(2nd class value will be applicable,wrtting code 2 times will override top css).
+- Do not have expression.
+- No column declaration.
+- Pseduo-class not controles dynamic bahaviour.

+# Q55.
+Uses of ID and Class?
+- ID = Unique indentifiers,particular ID assign to a single element.
+- Class=  Style more than 1 element,No nned to be unique,Multiple classes can be added to a single elment.

+# Q56.
+Prominent CSS Frameworks?
+- Semanti UI
+- UI kit
+- Foundation
+- Bootstrap

+# Q57.